slavpilus/git-switcher/README.md

    - Mount your local filesystem to access your Git repositories
    - Use specific SSH keys based on which account you want to use
    - Configure Git with the appropriate user name and email
+   - Include tools like lazygit for improved Git workflow

 2. You can switch between Git accounts by simply using different aliases.